willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 ### Covariates

-**Random effects** - We introduced plot-level random effects in each demographic component to account for shared variance between individuals within the same plot.
+**Random effects** - We introduced plot-level random effects in each of the growth, survival, and recruitment demographic component to account for shared variance between the individuals within the same plot.
 For a demographic component with an average intercept $\overline{I}$, an offset value ($\alpha$) is drawn for each plot $j$ from a normal distribution with a mean of zero and variance $\sigma$:

 $$